ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 ---
 date: 2019-11-01
 title: Creating a Pull Request on GitHub
-description: Step-by-step guide on how to submit a Pull Request on GitHub
+description: Step-by-step guide on how to open a Pull Request on GitHub
 slug: creating-a-pull-request-on-github
 tags:
     - github